• Skip to primary navigation

 Since the temperatures are rising quickly in Arizona, spring is feeling a little like summer.
 When the weather gets hot, my menus usually get cold.
 Recently, I have been playing in the kitchen, creating a variety of salad recipes.
 Not only am I trying to increase my nutrient-dense foods, but I'm also attempting to add more and more veggies into my life.
 When I saw the spring vegetable displays, I thought about roasting vegetables meant for a cold roasted vegetable salad recipe.

 Roasted vegetable salad not only tastes delicious, but it is also a nutrient-dense mega bowl.
-So, if you are trying to add more vegetables and greens into your diet, dive into the roasted vegetable salad.
+So, if you are trying to add more vegetables and greens to your diet, dive into the roasted vegetable salad.
 As an entree salad, roasted vegetable salad is filling and delicious.

 For instance, the ANDI (Aggregate Nutrient Density Index) shows how popular foods rate micronutrient density per calorie.